-Representing carbon allocation in compartmental systems is fundamental to make estimates of NSC age and transit time distributions (Ceballos-Núñez et al., 2018; Metzler et al., 2018; Metzler & Sierra, 2018).
-By compartmentalizing two whole-tree carbon allocation models proposed by Klein & Hoch (2015) and Ogle & Pacala (2009), and estimating the age and transit time distributions based on the mathematical framework developed by Metzler & Sierra (2018) and Metzler et al. (2018), we address here three main questions: i) How different are the predictions of NSC dynamics between tree tissues and trees of species representing different functional types? ii) What is the predicted age structure of the NSC reserves available to sustain tree metabolism under carbon limitation and for how long, these reserveslast?
-And iii) what are the main carbon fluxes that have a larger influence on the NSC mean age and mean transit time?
-We expect these compartmental models, which consider organ specific and compound specific carbon pools, to allow us to estimate differences in the NSC age distributions of trees with different life strategies, and to associate them with different storage traits.
-We also expect that by estimating the changes of the NSC transit time during a severe carbon limitation condition, we can describe the age structure of the carbon available for sustaining the tree’s metabolism and growth, and to estimate how long can it take for the trees to exhaust their reserves depending on their NSC consumption level.
+The representation of carbon allocation in compartmental systems allows such estimation of NSC age and transit time distributions (Ceballos-Núñez et al., 2018; Metzler et al., 2018; Metzler & Sierra, 2018).
+These distributions describe the relative abundance of carbon of different ages in each NSC pool.
+By compartmentalizing two whole-tree carbon allocation models proposed by Klein & Hoch (2015) and Ogle & Pacala (2009), and estimating the age and transit time distributions based on the mathematical framework developed by Metzler & Sierra (2018) and Metzler et al. (2018), we address here three main questions: i) How different are the predictions of NSC dynamics overall and between tree organs, for contrasting plant types (evergreen vs. deciduous) or for contrasting environmental conditions (severe growth limitations vs. favorable conditions) ? ii) What is the predicted age structure of the NSC reserves available and how long, theoretically, trees would take to consume these reserves ?
+And iii) what are the principal carbon fluxes that influence

+the NSC mean ages and mean transit times?
+We expect that compartmental models, which consider organ specific and compound specific carbon pools, will allow us to estimate differences in the NSC age distributions of trees with different life strategies, and to associate them with different storage traits.
+We also expect that, by estimating the changes of the NSC transit time during a severe carbon limitation, we can describe the age structure of the carbon available for sustaining the tree’s metabolism and growth and to estimate how long it can take for the trees to exhaust their reserves..

 Materials and Methods

-Models description
+Model descriptions

-We used compartmental linear models of carbon allocation in individual trees for estimating NSC age and transit time distributions (Figs. 1 and 2).
+We used compartmental linear models of carbon allocation in individual trees to estimate NSC age and transit time distributions (Figs. 1 and 2).
+We used species of different leaf phenology, evergreen and deciduous, and different growth environments, mediterranean and temperate forest.
 Compartmental models describe the exchange of mass between compartments following mass conservation principles (Jacquez & Simon, 1993; Metzler & Sierra, 2018).
 This means that: i) the mass of NSC leaving each compartment is a fraction of the mass of the NSC compartment, and ii) the mass entering the compartment is immediately mixed with the mass of the NSC compartment, making the mass of the compartment homogeneous at any time (Metzler & Sierra, 2018).
-The structures of the compartmental linear models follow those described in Klein & Hoch (2015) for Pinus halepensis Mill. and on Ogle & Pacala (2009) for Acer rubrum L. and Pinus taeda L. with small variations based on theoretical assumptions (Figs. 1 and 2).
+The structure of the compartmental linear models follow those described in Klein & Hoch (2015) for Pinus halepensis Mill. and on Ogle & Pacala (2009) for Acer rubrum L. and Pinus taeda L. with small variations based on theoretical assumptions (Figs. 1 and 2).
 We estimated the model parameters (annual fraction of carbon transferred between pools) based on the carbon fluxes and pool stocks reported in the two studies for each species (Tables 2 and 1).